Occupation: Scientist, Professional Criminal

 As ever, the Ultra-Humanite survived by leaping into a special heat-shielded drill device.
 Tunneling through the earth, the criminal made an easy escape and eventually regrouped and expanded his plans.
 Using advanced science, he generated super-powered henchmen, Deathbolt and the Amazing Man, to assist in his plans.
 Further, after discovering a dying race of subterranean creatures, he generated an army of servile drones.
 Finally, he set out to acquire several artifacts of power to boost his personal power level and avoid defeat at Superman's hands.
 These artifacts included the Powerstone recovered in Skull Valley by Superman (Action Comics #47, Superman #17), the Hammer of Thor discovered by Hawkman (All-Star Comics #3), the body of Robotman and the helm of Dr. Fate.

 Again kidnapping physicist Terry Curtis, now known as Cyclotron, the Ultra-Humanite attempted to defeat the Justice Society, succeeding in capturing Robotman (All-Star Squadron #21-23).
 In the 1980's, the future self of the Ultra-Humanite contacted himself in 1942 and attempted to improve his chances by switching minds with his past self.
 His plans were defeated however, when the arrival of Infinity Inc., a second generation team of heroes from the 1980's.
 The Ultra-Humanite was seemingly killed when Terry Curtis attempted to destroy himself and the villain by detonating his irradiated body (All-Star Squadron #25,26, Annual #2).
 The Ultra-Humanite as revealed to have been whisked away in a temporal flux during the Crisis on Infinite Earths (All-Star Squadron #55-56).
-The Ultra-Humanite retained Winters body until 1947 (Superman Family #201), at which point he exchanged it for a giant insect before being defeated in battle by Superman and the Golden Age Insect Queen (Superman Family #213-214).
+The Ultra-Humanite retained Winters body until the 1950's (Superman Family #201), at which point he exchanged it for a giant insect before being defeated in battle by Superman and the Golden Age Insect Queen (Superman Family #213-214).

 Prior Earth/Earth-0 = Up until the Flashpoint event, the history of the Ultra-Humanite bore extensive similarities to the original Golden Age version.
 Many of the original cases involving the Humanite were similar, albeit involving other Golden Age heroes than existed on Earth-Two.
 For example, instead of switching for an insect body, the Ultra-Humanite transferred his mind to a large tyrannosaur, only to be defeated by the All-Star Squadron and their sidekicks, the Young All-Stars (Young All-Stars #13-14).
 On this earth, after the Crisis on Infinite Earths, the Ultra-Humanite staged a series of other crimes in the body of the white ape (Infinity Inc. #45, Teen Titans #38, Starman #62) before it finally begin to fail him.
 When the JSA was trapped in Limbo forestalling Ragnarok, the Ultra-Humanite abandoned the body of the great ape.
 Using a series of human hosts, he built a company known as Ultra-Gen. Within this company, he created a series of genetic innovations, including a new body for himself with greater abilities than before.
 The Ultra-Humanite was again thwarted by the Justice Society, fresh from Limbo with the aide of the Modern Age Flash (Justice Society of America #3-5).
 In the final major case, before the Flashpoint event, The Ultra-Humanite managed to transfer his mind to the body of Johnny Thunder, capturing his Thunderbolt and bringing much of the world's metahuman's into his thrall before he is seemingly killed by the second Crimson Avenger (JSA #27-32).
 As this version of reality, several fractures emerged, introducing conflicting or revised elements of the Ultra-Humanite's history, including alternative origin details and identifying him as Gerard Shugel, tho the accuracy of the accounts is unclear (Power Girl #11).